 The preservation of the sea is crucial for the Nissui Group, whose business relies on its bounties.
 In order to sustainably utilize marine resources, efforts to maintain the health of the sea itself and to aid its recovery, as well as resource management, are essential.
 To this end, we are engaged in preservation activities that take a holistic approach to the “forest, river and sea.”

-Since then, Nissui has been engaged in activities in various fields based on the concept of a coordinated preservation of the “forest, river and sea.”
+Since then, Nissui has been engaged in activities based on the concept of a coordinated preservation of the “forest, river and sea” at various locations.

 “The Utsunuki Green Zone” is a “satoyama (village forests)” adjacent to the Nissui Tokyo Innovation Center, which was built in 2011.
 Despite being located in the Minamino, Hachioji City, an urban area, it is inhabited by fire flies and other living organisms, making it a veritable treasury trove of nature.